halfoctave/ipl_polls/README.md

 ## Troubleshooting

 - **Error: "Input directory does not exist"**:
-  - Ensure `data/raw/weekN/` exists and contains JSON files.
+  - Ensure `data/raw/weekN/poll_winner/` and `data/raw/weekN/poll_margin/` exist and contain JSON files.
   - Verify `WEEK` variable matches the folder (e.g., `week3`).
 - **Error: "Invalid JSON"**:
   - Check JSON files for correct syntax (e.g., missing commas, brackets).
   - Use a JSON validator (e.g., VS Code, online tools).
 - **Special Characters Garbled in Excel**:
-  - Confirm CSVs are opened in Excel with UTF-8 encoding (File &gt; Open &gt; Text Import Wizard &gt; UTF-8).
+  - Confirm CSVs are opened in Excel with UTF-8 encoding (File > Open > Text Import Wizard > UTF-8).
   - All CSVs are written with `UTF-8-SIG`, so this should be rare.
 - **Missing Output Files**:
   - Ensure input files are present and scripts are run in order (match, weekly, overall, detailed, playoff).